Stochastic first-order methods for average-reward Markov decision processes: Background and problem setting

-In this work, we consider the so-called \emph{unichain} setting, where the induced Markov chain consists of a single recurrent class plus a possibly empty set of transient states for any deterministic stationary policy.
-Furthermore, we restrict our attention to \emph{mixing} AMDPs, which satisfy the following assumption. \begin{assumption} An AMDP instance is mixing if for any feasible policy $\pi$, there exists a stationary distribution $\nu^\pi$ such that for any distribution $q \in \Delta_{|\mathcal{S}|}$, the induced Markov chain has mixing time bounded by $\tmix < \infty$, where $\tmix$ is defined as
+In this work, we consider the \emph{unichain} setting, where the induced Markov chain consists of a single recurrent class plus a possibly empty set of transient states for any deterministic stationary policy.
+We further restrict our attention to \emph{mixing} AMDPs, which satisfy the following assumption.